cohesity/cohesity_sdk/docs/FailoverApi.md

 # configuration.api_key_prefix['Bearer'] = 'Bearer'

 # Enter a context with an instance of the API client
-with cohesity_sdk.ApiClient(configuration) as api_client:
+with cohesity_sdk.cluster.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = cohesity_sdk.FailoverApi(api_client)
+    api_instance = cohesity_sdk.cluster.FailoverApi(api_client)
     id = 'id_example' # str | Specifies the id of the failover workflow.
-    body = cohesity_sdk.InitFailoverRequest() # InitFailoverRequest | Specifies the parameters to initiate a failover.
+    body = cohesity_sdk.cluster.InitFailoverRequest() # InitFailoverRequest | Specifies the parameters to initiate a failover.
 This failover request should be intiaited from replication cluster.

     try:
         # Initiate a failover request.